kentico-ericd/kentico-widgetmvc-image-carousel/README.md

 * __CtaText__ (Text) - The text of the CTA button
 * __CtaUrl__ (Text) - Where the user will be redirected to

+All of these fields can use the Text Box form control, though for the Image field you can use Media Selector.

 Once you have one or more of these page types, you can add the widget to a page, and use the Page Type inline editor to select your page type, and the Path inline editor to tell the widget from where to load the slides.